 - Freedom of Press — Freedom of press is essentially the freedom of speech extended to professional reporters.
 It means that a reporter cannot be punished for reporting news, as long as that report is not a deliberate lie.
 Additionally, news, print, magazines, books, and movies/television do not have to be inspected by the government before being published.

 - Freedom of Assembly/Petition — We lumped these together because they’re similar.
 Americans are able to both criticize government policies and join in political parties and groups of their choosing.
 This allows them to organize and have their critiques heard without fear of violent government reprisal.

 The Second Amendment: Right to Bear Arms

-The Second Amendment allows for a “well regulated militia” for individual states, as well as the “right to bear arms”.
+The Second Amendment allows for a “well-regulated militia” for individual states, as well as the “right to bear arms”.
 Despite popular knowledge, the blanket right for citizens to bear arms wasn’t established until 2008 in the landmark District of Columbia v.
 Heller case in 2008.
-Before that, there was heavy debate about whether the citizens’ “right to bear arms” was meant to be taken inherently, or in the context of “For a well regulated militia”.
+Before that, there was a heavy debate about whether the citizens’ “right to bear arms” was meant to be taken inherently, or in the context of “For a well-regulated militia”.

 The Third Amendment: No Housing Troops

 Before the American Revolution, the British forces had often commandeered colonists’ lodgings for military purposes, as well as raiding their food stores.
 This instilled a deep resentment in the colonists, who made this act unconstitutional, at least during times of peace when the country is not at war.